cecvl/cc/content/posts/batch_programming.md

 Run the shortcut.
 My current working directory moves to the target directory `books`.
 ![cmd shortcut](/images/demo_.jpg)

-Thank you reading my first blog.
+Thank you for reading my first blog.